-All authorised medicines validly prescribed on an NHS prescription may in principle be reimbursed from public funds, unless expressly excluded under the National Health Service (General Medical Services Contracts) (Prescription of Drugs, etc.) Regulations 2004.
+All authorised medicines validly prescribed on an NHS prescription may in principle be reimbursed from public funds, unless expressly excluded under the National Health Service (General Medical Services Contracts) (Prescription of Drugs, etc) Regulations 2004.

-In primary care, patients receive medicines prescribed by their general practitioners from pharmacies in the community.
+In primary care, patients receive medicines prescribed by their GPs from community pharmacies.
 Patients in England must pay a fixed price for NHS prescriptions, unless they fall within one of a number of exempt categories.
 Prescription charges have been abolished in Northern Ireland, Scotland and Wales.
 Medicinal products used in NHS hospitals are funded by commissioners in accordance with the "national tariff", a set of prices for defined procedures and items of care (currencies), established under the Health and Social Care Act 2012.
 Hospitals are paid for procedures performed or care provided (including the costs of associated medicines and devices) based on amounts fixed in the national tariff.
 Certain new and high-cost medicinal products and medical devices are reimbursed outside the tariff system and enhanced payments may be made for some patients.

 In England, most new medicines (and new indications for existing products) undergo health technology appraisal by the National Institute for Health and Care Excellence (NICE).
-NHS bodies in England are required by regulations to make funding available so that patients are able to access treatments recommended by the NICE.
-The NICE also assesses some medical devices and diagnostic tests through parallel procedures.
+NHS bodies in England are required by regulations to make funding available so that patients can access treatments recommended by the NICE.
+The NICE assesses some medical devices and diagnostic tests through parallel procedures.

-The All Wales Medicines Strategy Group (AWMSG) issues guidance on new technologies immediately following launch.
+The All Wales Medicines Strategy Group (AWMSG) issues guidance in Wales on new technologies immediately following launch.
 In Scotland, the Scottish Medicines Consortium (SMC) assesses all new medicines and new indications for existing medicines and issues guidance close to the product launch.
-In Northern Ireland, the Department of Health, Social Services and Public Safety considers NICE guidance and reviews it for legal, policy and financial consequences only, before deciding on implementation.
+In Northern Ireland, the Department of Health, Social Services and Public Safety (DHSSPS) considers NICE guidance and reviews it for legal, policy and financial consequences only, before deciding on implementation.

-7.4 Cost-Benefit Analyses for Pharmaceuticals and Medical Devices

-While, theoretically, NHS prescribers may prescribe any product they consider to be clinically appropriate for their patients, in practice NHS commissioners control which medicines may be prescribed through local or national formularies, the content of which is largely determined by the cost-effectiveness of individual products.
-Treatments recommended by NICE should be included automatically in NHS formularies in England.
-In contrast, products which are not recommended by NICE are generally not funded on a routine basis.
-An equivalent approach is taken to products recommended by the AWMSG, the SMC and the Northern Ireland Department of Health, Social Services and Public Safety in the devolved administrations.
+7.4 Cost-Benefit Analyses for Pharmaceuticals and Medical Devices largely determined by the cost-effectiveness of individual products.
+Treatments recommended by the NICE should be included automatically in NHS formularies in England.
+In contrast, products not recommended by the NICE are generally not funded on a routine basis.
+An equivalent approach is taken to products recommended by the AWMSG, the SMC and the DHSSPS.